anirbanmukherjee2709/tsai_end2.0_Session_2/README.md

 7. w1 = 0.15 (w1 is the weight connection between input 1 [i1] to 1st neuron of the hidden layer [h1]).
 8. w2 = 0.20 (w2 is the weight connection between input 2 [i2] to 1st neuron of the hidden layer [h1]).
 9. w3 = 0.25 (w3 is the weight connection between input 1 [i1] to 2nd neuron of the hidden layer [h2]).
-10. w4 = 0.30 (w4 is the weight connection between input 2 [i1] to 2nd neuron of the hidden layer [h2]).
+10. w4 = 0.30 (w4 is the weight connection between input 2 [i2] to 2nd neuron of the hidden layer [h2]).
-11. a_h1 = 1st neuron of the hidden layer activated by some activation funtion, in this case sigmoid.
+11. a_h1 = 1st neuron of the hidden layer activated by some activation funtion, in this case sigmoid (σ).
-12. a_h2 = 2nd neuron of the hidden layer activated by some activation funtion, in this case sigmoid.
+12. a_h2 = 2nd neuron of the hidden layer activated by some activation funtion, in this case sigmoid (σ).
 13. O1 = 1st neuron of the output layer.
 14. O2 = 2nd neuron of the output layer.
 15. w5 = 0.40 (w5 is the weight connection between activated 1st hidden neuron [a_h1] to 1st neuron of the output layer [O1]).
 16. w6 = 0.45 (w6 is the weight connection between activated 2nd hidden neuron [a_h2] to 1st neuron of the output layer [O1]).
 17. w7 = 0.50 (w7 is the weight connection between activated 1st hidden neuron [a_h1] to 2nd neuron of the output layer [O2])
 18. w8 = 0.55 (w8 is the weight connection between activated 2nd hidden neuron [a_h2] to 2nd neuron of the output layer [O2])
-19. a_O1 = 1st neuron of the Output layer activated by some activation funtion, in this case sigmoid.
+19. a_O1 = 1st neuron of the Output layer activated by some activation funtion, in this case sigmoid (σ).
 1st Predicted value of the network.
-20. a_O2 = 2nd neuron of the Output layer activated by some activation funtion, in this case sigmoid.
+20. a_O2 = 2nd neuron of the Output layer activated by some activation funtion, in this case sigmoid (σ).
 2nd Predicted value of the network.
 21. E1 = Error or loss from the 1st activated Output Neuron, defined as a function of difference between prediction and actual.
 22. E2 = Error or loss from the 2nd activated Output Neuron, defined as a function of difference between prediction and actual.
 23. E_Total = Total Error or loss of the network, i.e., Total of the error from both the output neurons.